 The primary aim of this study is to assess the effectiveness of geogrid reinforcement in enhancing pavement performance, particularly in reducing deformation, controlling cracking, and improving load distribution under dynamic loading scenarios.
 The research will focus on low-volume roads and pavements constructed on weak subgrade soils, where conventional pavement design approaches may not provide sufficient strength or stability (Siddique et al., 2020; Sharma et al., 2016).
 Low-volume roads in regions with weak subgrades are particularly prone to issues such as fatigue cracking and rutting, which are exacerbated by dynamic traffic loads (Bhandari & Han, 2010; Bhandari & Sharbaf, 2019).
-The study will address the gap in the literature concerning the dynamic effects of traffic loading and its role in pavement performance, particularly for regions that experience varying load conditions (Liu et al., 2020).
+The study will address the gap in the literature concerning the dynamic effects of traffic loading and its role in pavement performance, particularly for regions that experience varying load conditions (Dimitriou et al., 2019; Liu et al., 2020).

 Furthermore, the study will provide a framework for validating numerical models used for analyzing geosynthetic-reinforced pavements, focusing on the importance of including dynamic traffic loading effects in these models (Mandal et al., 2017).
 While physical models equipped with various sensors can provide essential empirical data, they are often expensive and time-consuming to implement (Wu et al., 2020).
-For large-scale analysis, numerical models offer a more cost-effective and efficient alternative for evaluating pavement performance across different traffic and environmental conditions.
-By simulating different traffic and environmental conditions, this research will provide valuable insights into the role of geosynthetics in improving pavement durability, particularly in regions prone to extreme weather or high rainfall (Thakur et al., 2017; Pazhani et al., 2016).
+For large-scale analysis, numerical models offer a more cost-effective and efficient alternative for evaluating pavement performance across different traffic and environmental conditions (Dimitriou et al., 2019).
+By simulating different traffic and environmental conditions prone to extreme weather or high rainfall (Thakur et al., 2017; Pazhani et al., 2016).